LynkerIntel/lcsb-bootstrap/README.md

 This project
 - sets up an S3 bucket with a specific bucket policy using Terraform
 - creates DynamoDB for state locking.
-This is always named `"{var.environment}-terraform-state-lock`
+This is always named `"{var.environment}-state-lock`

 For the LCSB it also: